 Yellowing of teeth will occur as a normal part of ageing - for everybody.
 Stains can also build up on teeth over time due to the foods and drinks we consume each day.
 While smokers can develop darker tooth discolourations termed tobacco tars which are tenacious and difficult to address.
 Teeth Whitening can help.

-If you feel unhappy about the appearance of your smile, lightening the color of your teeth may boost your confidence in professional or social settings and elevate the way you feel about your self, your teeth and your smile.
+If you feel unhappy about the appearance of your smile, lightening the color of your teeth may boost your confidence in professional and social settings.
+It may also elevate the way you feel about your self, your teeth and your smile.

 Professionally bleaching your teeth is a very conservative way to improve the colour of your teeth.
 The decision to whiten one’s teeth is subjective and very much based on individual preferences.
 Having whitened teeth is not essential or necessary for oral health.
 But whitening your teeth may enhance your motivations for caring for your teeth - definitely a plus!

 At Melbourne Dentistry, we can recommend a specific approach for whitening your teeth following a thorough assessment and diagnosis of your tooth discolouration to help you realise your whitening goals.

 Diagnosis before Teeth Whitening - Types Of Tooth Discolouration And Causes

 Diagnosis of the cause of tooth discoloration is the most important determinant of success for any tooth whitening procedure.
 It may influence decisions regarding bleaching products and effective treatment options.